bwaaaaaaaaaaaaaah/OddityTemporary/Mizuki-Kaminari.md

 > ⚠️ **Spoiler Warning**

-- Mizuki's relationship with Ellie will develop through persistence and crisis
+- Mizuki's relationship with Evory will develop through persistence and crisis
 - Long-term neurological effects of her oddity are unknown (TBD idfk what im doing with that yet, might explore or might just leave it as a minor part of the story)
 ---